Data Security in Power BI – Users’ Roles and Permissions

 In Power BI, we can store data encompassing an entire enterprise.
+You can create workspaces, applications and dashboards with information from individual units of the company, e.g. Controlling, Sales or Production.
 It is possible to establish connections with many data sources with different structures, which, following transformations, can be imported into a uniform warehouse.
 Data contained in Power BI may have different levels of confidentiality, which is why it is not always advisable to give all platform users full access to the content it contains.
 Power BI allows you to control access to data displayed on reports according to their purpose by defining the roles of users.

 Permissions are defined at three levels: